kaaengine/kaa/docs/reference/physics.rst

 .. method:: SpaceNode.set_collision_handler(trigger_a, trigger_b, handler_callable)

     Registers a custom collision handler function between two :class:`HitboxNode` instances, tagged with trigger_a and trigger_b respectively.
+The function will get called when collision between hitboxes occur.

-    Collisions occur between HitboxNodes (not between BodyNodes!).
+    Note, that collisions occur between HitboxNodes (not between BodyNodes!).
 The :code:`trigger_a` and :code:`trigger_b` params are your own values which you use to tag :class:`HitboxNode`.
-They can be any type, using simple types such as numbers or strings is recommended.
+They should be of integer type.

-    :code:`handler_callable` is your own callable which accepts the following three parameters:
+    :code:`handler_callable` is your own callable, it takes the following three parameters:

     * :code:`arbiter` - an :class:`Arbiter` object that holds additional information about collision.
     * :code:`collision_pair_a`- a :class:`CollisionPair` object that allows identifying which BodyNode and which HitboxNoded collided.
 Corresponds with HitboxNode identified by trigger_a.